Zakkaus/Zakkaus.github.io/content/posts/gentoo-install.md

 emerge --sync
 ```

-💡 If sync fails, use `wget` to manually fetch snapshot.
+💡 If sync fails, use `wget` to fetch snapshot manually.

 ## 5.1 OpenRC vs systemd
-- **OpenRC**: Default in Gentoo, simple, fast boot.
+- **OpenRC**: Default in Gentoo, simple and lightweight.
-- **systemd**: Better integration with GNOME/KDE, more common in modern distros.
+- **systemd**: Better integration with GNOME/KDE and modern software.

 ---